aryanindarapu/nba-mvp/README.md

 Although a linear regression was initally used, a random forest regression showed a much more improved error metric.
 Additionally, it also allowed for categorizing the Team and Position labels, since in a linear regression, they would be taken into account.

 ## Results
 **Update: 5/22/22**
-The newewst model now shows an **92.5% success** rate of identifying the top 5 players with the most MVP votes.
+The newest model now shows an **92.8% success** rate of identifying the top 5 players with the most MVP votes.
 In this new model, advanced statistics were added as features for the model, and the number of estimators for the random forest regression was increased.
 The 2021-22 season was taken as testing data, and the orders can be seen in the table below.
 |     Predicted Rank    |      Actual Rank      |
 |:---------------------:|:---------------------:|
 | Nikola Jokic          | Nikola Jokic          |